Salah Jadid: Anti-religious policies

 Though a Christian, Michel Aflaq viewed the creation of Islam as proof of "Arab genius" and a testament of Arab culture, values, and thought.
 According to Aflaq, the essence of Islam was its revolutionary qualities.
 Aflaq called on all Arabs, both Muslims and non-Muslims alike, to admire the role Islam had played in creating an Arab character, but his view on Islam was purely spiritual and Aflaq emphasized that it "should not be imposed" on state and society.
 However, during Jadid's rule, it's changed: neo-Ba'athist ideologues openly denounced religion as a source of what they considered the "backwardness" of the Arabs.
 The new regime decreed that religious schools were to be closed, religious institutions nationalized, the powers of religious leaders curtailed, and religious provisions removed from the constitution, among other anti-religious measures.
 The Jadid regime was very anti-religious and imposed severe restrictions on religious freedom, banning religious preaching and persecuting the clergy.
 Neo-Ba'athists viewed the religious clerics as class enemies to be liquidated by the Ba'athist state.
 The party disseminated the doctrine of the "Arab Socialist New Man", which conceptualised the "new Arab man" as an atheist who campaigned for socialist revolution and rejected religion, feudalism, imperialism, capitalism, and every value of the old social order.
 While state ministers, officials, educators, etc. regularly preached about the "perils of religion"; party periodicals and magazines during the 1960s regularly made predictions about the "impending demise" of religion through the socialist revolution.
 Anti-religiosity even extended to the regime's main social support base, the Alawites: Jadid was extremely afraid that religious sheikhs would "crush them", if any religion will spread.
 Jadid's regime nationalized private schools of Muslim, Armenian and other communities in Syria.

+In 1967, one of the ideologists of neo-Ba'athism, Ibrahim Khalas, wrote an article "The Path to Creation of the New Arab Man" which openly supported atheism.
+The article provoked mass protests, and to quell them, the Jadid regime imprisoned Khalas.
+However, despite his "recantation" of the atheistic article, the party's policy was aimed at secularizing society, and atheism was becoming increasingly widespread among its members.